 See the information for inmates at the Community Work Center program.

 Mission: to provide a Christian environment where women in need (financial, emotional, relational or spiritual) can be empowered through education and mentoring to move toward self-sufficiency and find God’s plan for their lives.

 We help women in need who have lost hope and are interested in making their lives better.

-Classes are Monday– Thursday 9-12:30 and include a free lunch.
+Classes are Monday through Thursday 9-12:30 and include a free lunch.

-Each participant (chosen by application and interview) is assigned a Christian Friend to stand with them, encourage them, and hold them accountable for the goals they set.
+Each participant (chosen by application and interview) is assigned a Christian friend to stand with them, to encourage them, and to hold them accountable for the goals they set.

 Provide classroom supplies, office supplies, snacks, and Bibles.